 Australia has among the most expensive housing in the OECD, and this basic need is becoming unaffordable for people on low incomes.
 Recent projections suggest that the median house price in major Australian capital cities will exceed \$1 million in the next decade.
-Nationally, four in five private rental households in the lowest 20% of incomes pay more than 30% of income in rent; along with over 30% of the second lowest quintile.18 rental property investors) chasing too little supply (especially in our major cities).
+Nationally, four in five private rental households in the lowest 20% of incomes pay more than 30% of income in rent; along with over 30% of the second lowest quintile.

+The high cost of housing is caused by too much demand (especially in recent years from rental property investors) chasing too little supply (especially in our major cities).
 From 2000 to 2013 lending for investment housing rose by 230% compared with a rise of 165% in lending for owner occupied housing.
 Over 90% of investor borrowing is for existing rental properties, not new ones, so it adds more to demand than to supply.
 Investors are often chasing capital gains in a rising market rather than stable rental returns.